mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 3D Secure is a collection of security measures offered by the three major credit card companies to fight fraudulent transactions.
 Verified by Visa (VbV), MasterCard SecureCode, and American Express SafeKey require the cardholder to enter a secure Private Identification Number (PIN) directly through a card issuer portal.

-After the cardholder's identity is confirmed, the issuer authenticates with a response.
-This response allows the transaction to be processed.
+After the cardholder's identity is confirmed, the issuer authenticates with a response allowing the transaction to be processed.

-> If you have any questions about 3D Secure, our [Customer Experience Team](https://www.bambora.com/en/ca/contact/support/) are happy to help.
+> If you have any questions about 3D Secure, our [Customer Experience Team](https://www.bambora.com/en/ca/contact/support/) are always happy to help.

 ## Requirements

-3D Secure is a free service for any of our Merchant Account holders that is enabled [on request](https://www.bambora.com/en/ca/contact/support/).
-To get immediate access, call 1 (888) 472-0811.
+3D Secure is a free service for any of our Merchant Account holde and enabled [on request](https://www.bambora.com/en/ca/contact/support/).
+You can get immediate access by giving us a call at 1 (888) 472-0811.

-> To use the fully integrated process, access using your own process, please let our team know while on the phone.
+> To gain access to the fully integrated process, please let our team know while on the phone.

 <!-- Use one of these two options to implement 3D Secure: -->